datanav/docs/getting-started.rst

 "Pump" is also the part of the pipe where more advanced settings for keeping control of dead letters are configured.

 A general definition of "dead letter" is a letter sent to unknown address, in other words "failed delivery".
 Transferring this to Sesam, a dead letter is an entity in a dataset that fails to write when a pipe runs.
-Hence a "failed delivery" to the dataset it is supposed to be written to.
+Hence a "failed delivery" to the target system it is supposed to be written to.

 If a pipe fails, Sesam provides a function which allows failed entities to be written to a "dead letter" dataset.
 If the entities can be transferred later on, they are flagged as "ok" in the dead letter dataset.
 Sesam can be configured to keep trying to write the entities to appropriate dataset.

 Once pipe has run, go into **Dataset**.
 On top go to column **"Origin"** and click **"system"**.
 This filter shows on the systems datasets and it is here you will find you dead letter datasets.
-So for pipes with configuration to use **dead letters** on pump, a dataset prefix ``system:dead-letter:`` followed by pipe name will be generated.
+So for pipes configurated to use **dead letters**, a dataset prefix ``system:dead-letter:`` followed by the pipe name will be generated.
 If no entities failed, the dataset will be empty.
 Those entities that failed, will be listed in this dataset.

 .. image:: images/how-to-dl-dataset.png
     :width: 600px